exodist/Importer/README.md

 # \*\*\* EXPERIMENTAL \*\*\*

 This module is still experimental.
 Anything can change at any time.
-Testing is currently VERY insufficient.

 # SYNOPSYS